mingo99/verilog-autoinst.nvim/Readme.md

 ## Features

-- Find and select a _verilog_ files in current workspace with telescope.
 - Generate instantiation template and write in the position where the cursor is located.
 - The template is not formatted and you need to rely on the plug-in you installed for formatting.
 - Only support one module in a file.